dylan-lang/dylan-programming-book/source/slots.rst

    to use symbols, instead of strings, to represent north, south, east, and west.
 -  Check the value of the *direction* slot when an instance is created and initialized.
-We do that checking in `See Initialize method for a virtual slot <slots.htm#49511>`_.
+We do that checking in `Initialize method for a virtual slot <slots.htm#49511>`_.

 We redefine the *<directed-angle>* class to include a virtual slot and